-In 2018, special guest artists include Van Cliburn Gold Medalists Vadym Kholodenko (2013) and Olga Kern (2001); Kemal Gekic (Croatia/Serbia/USA); Ju-eun Lee (Korea) and Frederic Chiu (USA).
+In 2019, special guest artists include Van Cliburn Gold Medalist Vadym Kholodenko (2013); Kemal Gekic (Croatia/Serbia/USA); Ju-eun Lee (Korea) and Frederic Chiu (USA).
 Other guest artists and judges include Pamela Mia Paul, University of North Texas; Oscar Macchioni, University of Texas at El Paso; Hsing-ay Hsu, University of Colorado; Dzmitry Ulasiuk (Belarus); Daria Kiseleva (Russia); Jiatianze Liu (China); Andrey Ponochevny; Silvana Santinelli; Lei Weng; Justin Kravitz; Larry Graham; Linda Chen; Chi Chen Wu; along with orchestral conductors Bohuslav Rattay (El Paso Symphony Orchestra), Wes Kenney (Ft.
 Collins Symphony), and Devin Patrick Hughes (Boulder Symphony); and three young concerto soloists for the popular “Conductors Collaborating on Concerti” session.

 The International Keyboard Odyssiad® & Festival, U.S.A. takes place live in Fort Collins, Colorado, on the Colorado State University campus.
 Fort Collins is located approximately one hour north of Denver and within a one hour’s drive to the colorful Rocky Mountain National Park.